AI Use Cases/Construction

 Frequently Asked Questions

-How does AI optimize CRM data entry automation for Construction?
+How does AI automate CRM data entry for construction?

 AI reads unstructured construction documents (bid emails, RFI PDFs, submittals) and automatically extracts and validates project data against your Procore, Sage 300, or Viewpoint Vista schema - flagging compliance issues like Davis-Bacon wage mismatches or missing OSHA codes before data posts.
 Your sales team reviews a one-page summary and approves in 90 seconds instead of manually typing 15-20 fields per entry.
 The system learns your company's cost codes, labor classifications, and naming conventions with each approval, becoming more accurate over time without requiring manual rule-building.

 Yes.
-Revenue Institute operates under SOC 2 Type II compliance and maintains zero-retention policies for LLM processing - your project data is never stored in training datasets.
+The system we deploy runs inside your own environment under your existing permissions, and maintains zero-retention policies for AI processing - your project data is never stored in training datasets.
 All data flows through encrypted channels directly to your CRM systems; we don't hold copies.
 We adhere to construction-specific regulatory requirements including Davis-Bacon audit trails, OSHA documentation standards, and AIA billing format integrity.
 Your CRM remains the single source of truth; we're a data bridge, not a data warehouse.

 What is the timeframe to deploy AI CRM data entry automation?

-Deployment takes 10-14 weeks from kickoff to full production.
+Plan for a working system inside the first 100 days.
 Weeks 1-2 involve mapping your CRM schema, cost codes, and compliance requirements.
 Weeks 3-6 cover system integration with Procore, Sage 300, or your primary platform and initial model training on your historical data.
 Weeks 7-10 include pilot testing with your sales and estimating teams.
-Most construction clients see measurable results - 30%+ reduction in entry time - within 60 days of go-live as the AI learns your data patterns.
+A rollout like this is scoped to show measurable results - 30%+ reduction in entry time - within 60 days of go-live as the AI learns your data patterns.

 What are the benefits of using AI for CRM data entry automation in construction?